 Catching a flight directly from the United Kingdom to Kashgar, China, was the initial plan.
-Having changed our plans, enabling us to spend the first week journeying eastwards through Kyrgyzstan, I can wholeheartedly say that the short time spent in this enigmatic country was exceptional.
+Having changed our plans, enabling us to spend the first week journeying eastwards through Kyrgyzstan, I can wholeheartedly say that the short time spent in the enigmatic country was exceptional.
 Kyrgyzstan offered everything that a cycle touring introduction should provide.
-The cycling was extremely tough and our legs have been outright shocked into the new routine but the spectacular scenery and diverse landscapes were as if from a fantasy; harsh, arid, almost desert like conditions, rolling green hills and plateaus and cycling in the shadows of imposing mountain ranges.
+The cycling was extremely tough and our legs had been shocked into the new routine but the spectacular scenery and diverse landscapes were as if from a fantasy; harsh, arid, almost desert like conditions, rolling green hills and plateaus and cycling in the shadows of imposing mountain ranges.

-We waited almost four hours for a vehicle to transport us 149 km to yet another immigration checkpoint.
+We waited almost four hours for a vehicle to transport us 149 kilometres to yet another immigration checkpoint.
 As we departed the landscape changed immediately, it felt as driving across the surface of Mars.
 Endless rugged mountains, deep browns, reds and oranges, interlaced with streaks of grey.
 Dissected by a tiny sliver of green that followed the river, benefiting from the scarce sustenance that the flowing water provided.

-We were dropped outside the Kashgar Pamir Youth Hostel where we would be spending the next four nights.
-We hauled our wares up to the third floor in a ‘Worlds Strongest Man’ style event and checked into our dormitory.
+We were dropped outside the Kashgar Pamir Youth Hostel where we would spend the next four nights.
+We hauled our wares up to the third floor in a Worlds Strongest Man style event and checked into our dormitory.
 Obvious that we were cycle tourers, we were greeted enthusiastically by Stella, a Swedish cyclist who was on her ‘Long way home’ from New Zealand.
-She had barely met fellow cycle tourer throughout her previous five months on the road.
+She had barely met any other fellow cycle tourers throughout her five months on the road.
 We conversed over fresh melon and a deliciously vibrant dish of noodles at the night food market.
 The contrast of Kashgar in comparison to the preceding week was vast, suddenly immersed into the center of a bustling city, but we were excited to have finally arrived at a destination that, for so long, has been just a name on a map.

 Exploring Kashgar, or ‘Kashi’, was a welcome break in our journey.
-Having a fixed abode, treating ourselves to steamed buns, baked pastries and noodles and taking time to reflect on the previous week over a pot of Kashi Nutritious Tea at the ‘One Hundred Year Old Tea House’.
+Having a fixed abode, treating ourselves to steamed buns, baked pastries and noodles and taking time to reflect on the previous week over a pot of Kashi Nutritious Tea at the One Hundred Year Old Tea House.
 Though the city didn’t feel anything like my preconception of ‘China’.
-Situated in the North-Westerly region of Xinjiang, Kashi had a somewhat unique ‘Arabic’ feel to it.
+Situated in the north-westerly region of Xinjiang, Kashi had a somewhat unique ‘Arabic’ feel to it.
 The buildings were decorated with mosaic-like facades, intricately carved wooden doorways and window shutters that lined the streets.
-Market stalls selling teapots, traditional clothing and handmade musical instruments.
+Market stalls selling brass teapots, traditional clothing and handmade musical instruments.
 Fresh meat kebabs cooking in the streets over hot coals and the warming scent of spices and fresh chai filled the air.
 We later learned that scenes of the movie ‘Kite Runnner’ were filmed in the streets and livestock markets of Kashi.

 These delights were unfortunately tainted somewhat by a very strong, persistent presence of the police and armed forces.
-The Xinjiang region is home to a wide number of ethnic groups with increasing religious sensitivity that has come to the forefront of society in recent years.
+The Xinjiang region is home to a broad number of ethnic groups with increasing religious sensitivity that has come to the forefront of society in recent years.

 With a revived sense of vitality and vigor, we planned our attack to escape the busy streets of Kashgar and unite ourselves with our ultimate goal, the Karakoram Highway.
-With the uncertainty of the Chinese cycling laws and the alleged wild camping ban, our stomachs were lined with apprehension.
-We weren’t sure that we could make it to Tashkurgan without our progress throughout Xinjiang being stunted by Chinese officials.
+With the uncertainty of the Chinese cycling laws and the alleged wild camping ban, our guts were lined with apprehension.
+We weren’t sure that we could make it to Tashkurgan without our progress through Xinjiang being stunted by Chinese officials.
 For this, we were extremely grateful to have Mario on board and for the next leg of our journey, become a trio, not only for the help he offered with translations whenever the need would arise, but also for the companionship and a new friend.